tianxiao/lusol_mex/readme.txt

-lusol_mex provides a Matlab interface to Michael Saunder's LUSOL.
+lusol_mex provides a Matlab interface to Michael Saunders' LUSOL.

 LUSOL maintains LU factors of a square or rectangular sparse matrix A.